 This chapter outlines our approach to the PRA Rulebook.
-We explain that our guiding principles for the Rulebook are for it to be accessible, efficient, usable, and as clear as possible.
-The approach described will take time to embed and is subject to decisions taken by HMT regarding the repeal and replacement of relevant retained EU law.
+We explain that our guiding principles for the Rulebook are for it to be easy to access, efficient, usable, and as clear as possible.
+The approach described will take time to embed and is subject to decisions taken by HMT regarding the repeal and replacement of relevant assimilated law.